ocupop/mapbox-locate/src/_sessions/built-with-mapbox-hackbox-creative-misuse-cases.md

 ---
 layout: session
-title: 'Built with Mapbox: Hackbox — Creative misuse cases'
+title: Hackbox — Creative Misuse Cases
 summary: >-
   One of the beauties of the Mapbox ecosystem is its flexibility.
 Over the years, I've loved finding slightly unconventional ways to utilize our product.